A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: Introduction

-The study of water waves dates back centuries; early mathematical works include those by Stokes \cite{stokes}, Levi-Civita \cite{levi-civita} and G.I.~Taylor \cite{taylor}. \cite{nalimov}, \cite{yosihara}, and \cite{craig} obtained early local-in-time existence results for the two-dimensional water wave problem for small data.
-In 1997, \cite{wu1997} proved, for the infinite depth two-dimensional water wave problem \eqref{eq:1}-\eqref{eq:5} and \eqref{eq:620} with $\Upsilon = \emptyset$, that the Taylor stability criterion $-\f{\partial P}{\partial \vec{n}} \ge c > 0$ always holds and that the problem is locally well-posed in Sobolev spaces $H^s, s > 4$, for arbitrary data. \cite{wu1999} proved a similar result in three dimensions.
-Since then, there have been numerous results on local well-posedness in both two and three dimensions, for the water wave equations with nonzero vorticity \cite{christodoulou-lindblad} \cite{lindblad} \cite{coutand-shkoller}, with a fixed bottom \cite{lannes}, and with nonzero surface tension \cite{ambrose-masmoudi} \cite{coutand-shkoller}. \cite{alazard-b-z} proved local well-posedness of the problem for interfaces in $C^{3/2 + \e}$.\footnote{A recent preprint, \cite{alazard-b-z-strichartz}, improves on these results using Strichartz estimates, reducing the required smoothness of the interface to a fraction under $C^{3/2}$. \cite{hunter-ifrim-tataru} also has a low-regularity result that improves on \cite{alazard-b-z} for 2-D water waves.
-Both \cite{alazard-b-z-strichartz} and \cite{hunter-ifrim-tataru} work in the setting where the strong Taylor stability criterion $-\frac{\partial P}{\partial \vec{n}}\ge c>0$ holds.} All of these works assume the strong Taylor stability criterion $-\f{\partial P}{\partial \vec{n}} \ge c > 0$.
-In addition, in the past several years \cite{wu2009}, \cite{wu2011}, \cite{germain-masmoudi-shatah}, \cite{pusateri-ionescu}, \cite{alazard-delort} and \cite{hunter-ifrim-tataru} have proved results showing almost global or global well-posedness in two and three dimensions for sufficiently small and smooth initial data.
+always holds for $C^{1+\epsilon}$ interfaces and that the problem is locally well-posed in Sobolev spaces $H^s, s \ge 4$, for arbitrary data.
+In \cite{wu1999} Wu proved a similar result in three dimensions.
+Since then, there have been numerous results on local well-posedness in both two and three dimensions, under the assumption \eqref{taylor-s}, for the water wave equations with nonzero vorticity, with a fixed bottom, and with nonzero surface tension, cf. \cite{christodoulou-lindblad, iguchi, ambrose-masmoudi, lannes, lindblad, coutand-shkoller, shatah-zeng, zhang-zhang}.
+Alazard, Burq \& Zuily \cite{alazard-b-z, alazard-b-z-strichartz} proved local well-posedness of the problem in low regularity Sobolev spaces where the interfaces are only in $C^{3/2}$.
+Hunter, Ifrim \& Tataru \cite{hunter-ifrim-tataru} obtained a low-regularity result that improves on \cite{alazard-b-z} for 2-D water waves.
+In addition, in the past several years Wu \cite{wu2009} \cite{wu2011}, Germain, Masmoudi \& Shatah \cite{germain-masmoudi-shatah}, Ionescu \& Pusateri \cite{pusateri-ionescu} and Alazard \& Delort \cite{alazard-delort} have proved results showing almost global or global well-posedness in two and three dimensions for sufficiently small, smooth and localized initial data.
+See \cite{cf} for other related developments.

-All of these results assume either no fixed boundary or else a fixed boundary that is a positive distance away from the free interface.
-In actual oceans, of course, the free surface does intersect with the rigid boundary, e.g., on the coast.
-It is important, therefore, to study the water wave problem in this setting.
-In this paper, we will begin such a program, by considering the two-dimensional water wave equations in the presence of a rigid vertical wall that interacts with the free interface.